simshaun/symfony-vagrant/README.md

           }
         }

- 2. On the host machine, add a new line to your `hosts` file for each project's `server_name`
+ 2. On the host machine, add a new line to your `hosts` file with each projects' `server_name` value

     For example: